mezotv/awesome-gamedev/CONTRIBUTE.md

 > [!CAUTION]
 > ...

-then the entry must be put to the end of the section/list.

 4. If there are multiple entries with additions then the following applies:
     1. Sort by Addition-Type as seen in 3.